ccheung0926/v2.complete-intro-to-react/README.md

 Jest (Unit Testing)
 - renders your component out, it dumps that to a file and then it just compares against that file in the future
 - Jest find .spec.js or .test.js for you automatically, example: search.spec.js
+-shallow is going to render out everything from a componenet, but it is not going to go any deeper than that.
+It goes til hitting another component, it will be going to render another component at all